5 common clinical trial project management mistakes

 Mistake #2: Not having a backup plan for slow recruitment

-Before recruitment starts, take a look at your database of patients and consider a few factors that can cause common recruitment challenges.
-For example, DSP Clinical Research president Darlene Panzitta noted a few common mistakes sponsors make when choosing sites that can cause trouble once recruitment starts, including most notably working with sites that are high prescribers of an existing version of the investigational treatment.
-This is because patients who are happy on their current medications may be less interested in joining a trial.
-You and your team know your site best, so if you believe based on the study protocol or other factors that you'll have difficulty recruiting for a particular trial or may experience delays, plan accordingly.
+With 80% of clinical trials delayed because of recruitment issues, it makes sense to plan for this as a possible outcome.
+Before recruitment starts, look at the patient database and consider a few factors that can cause common recruitment challenges.
+For example, DSP Clinical Research president Darlene Panzitta noted a few common mistakes sponsors make when choosing sites that can cause trouble once recruitment starts, including working with sites that are high prescribers of an existing version of the investigational treatment.
+This is because patients who are happy with their current medications may be less interested in joining a trial.

 Mistake #3: You have too many stakeholders